Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"School segregation outlawed by U.S. Supreme Court".</h2 head><h3 quote align='center'>"On this day in 1954, lawyer Thurgood Marshall scored a landmark victory as the U.S. Supreme Court unanimously ruled in  Brown  v.
-Board of Education of Topeka  that racial segregation in public schools was unconstitutional.
-Read our list of 10 milestones in U.S. civil rights history".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Eruption of Mount St. Helens".</h2 head><h3 quote align='center'>"On this day in 1980, following an earthquake with a magnitude of 5.1 on the Richter scale, Mount St. Helens in Washington state erupted in one of the greatest volcanic explosions ever recorded in North America.
+Test your knowledge of disasters of historic proportions.".</h3 quote></h3 OTD